mdsol/MORK/README.md

 # Patient Cloud / ResearchKit Integration

 ## Common Fields
-Most Rave fields can be represented by an ORKQuestionStep.
-Special fields such as consent forms and form submission can be represented by other subclasses of ORKStep (ORKVisualConsentStep, ORKCompletionStep).
+Most Rave fields can be represented by an `ORKQuestionStep`.
+Special fields such as consent forms and form submission can be represented by other subclasses of `ORKStep` (`ORKVisualConsentStep`, `ORKCompletionStep`).

 If multiple questions should be shown on a single, scrollable page, an ORKFormStep can be used to encapsulate multiple ORKSteps